sairbarbaros/sairbarbaros/README.md

 +Newly, I have written two neural network libraries for python.
 You can access it here: https://pypi.org/project/neurettes/, https://pypi.org/project/convettes/

-+Brain tumor detection-segmentation topic is what my last project is on.
-You can find it below, in pinned repositories.

 +Currently, I study Electrical-Electronics Engineering in METU, which is ranked as the best technical university of Turkey by various organizations like QS, Times Higher Education, CWUR, et cetera.

-+I work at METU Formula Racing as Head of AI, in which we build a self-driving racing vehicle and participate formula student competition.
++I work at METU Formula Racing as Computer Vision Developer, I develop computer vision models for the self-driving car that we built.

-+I am also Co-Founder of Parallel Technologies, which is a project team on robotics based in METU.

 +Moreover, I have taken courses from Coursera to advance my knowledge in this topics.
 Because to me, this topics hold the power of changing the world.
 You can find my certificates in LinkedIn.